 Age: As you age, the chances of having varicose veins increases.
 Aging is a natural process many people will go through.
 As you age, wear and tear occurs in the valves within the veins.
 Over time, wear and tear on the veins cause problems.
 Wear and tear allows blood to travel into the veins.
 When blood travels into the veins, the blood will collect instead of traveling to your heart.

 Obesity: Obesity is an issue many Americans deal with on a daily basis.
 Being overweight causes many health issues.
-As far as varicose veins are concerned, people who are obese exert extra pressure on their legs, causing varicose veins, difficulty walking, and other health concerns.
+People who are obese exert extra pressure on their legs, causing these type of veins, difficulty walking, and other health concerns.

-Sex: Women are more likely to develop varicose veins than men.
+Sex: Women are more likely to develop this condition than men.
 Factors, such as pregnancy and hormonal changes put women more at risk for developing this condition.

 Family History: Family history can play a significant role in your chances of developing varicose veins.
 If you have family members who have varicose veins, the chances of you developing them are greater than someone who does not have a family history of varicose veins.